key2myboard/key2myboard.github.io/_posts/2023-12-14-create-as-s3-bucket.md

 ### 3. Upload Your Files
 Now that you've created your S3 bucket, you can start uploading your files.

-One thing to keep in mind is that you'll be charged for the storage you use in your S3 bucket.
-The pricing varies depending on the region you choose and the amount of data you store.
+One thing to keep in mind is that you will be charged for the storage you use in your S3 bucket.
+The pricing varies based on the the amount of data you store and depending on the region you choose.
 You can check the AWS website for more [information on Amazon S3 pricing](https://aws.amazon.com/s3/pricing/).
-Consider also exploring [AWS Free Tiers page](https://aws.amazon.com/free/) to see how you can take advantage of S3 without incurring any charges.
+Also consider exploring [AWS Free Tiers page](https://aws.amazon.com/free/) to see how you can take advantage of S3 without incurring any charges.
 For instance, you may note standard S3 storage of up to 5GB is free for new users for the first 12 months.

-To upload an object to a bucket:
+**To upload an object to a bucket:**
 1. In the **Buckets** list, choose the name of the bucket that you want to upload your object to.
 3. On the **Objects** tab for your bucket, choose **Upload**.
 4. Under **Files and folders**, choose **Add files**.